If you’ve spent much time in large cities, especially in Asia, you’ve probably noticed adults riding surprisingly small-wheeled bikes.

 The 1.125″ (28mm) tires are not unreasonable, but wider ones would’ve helped maximize traction and take the edge off of rough streets.

-If you’re seeking a brand-new bike like the Biria, but cheaper, then there are three general options.
+If you’re seeking a brand-new bike like the Biria or Tokyobike, but even cheaper, then there are three general options.

 The first and easiest is a folding bike.
 While the folding design has some functional and aesthetic drawbacks, it’s also far easier to find at any price range, but especially lower ones.

 The second is to order from a more obscure brand with a decent online reputation.
-I’m not personally familiar and can’t make any firsthand recommendations, but London Bike Cartel seems like a reasonable option.
+Bikes Direct’s Mercier Nano (also mentioned earlier) comes to mind immediately.
+I’m not personally familiar and can’t make any firsthand recommendations, but it’s a good option

 Finally, keep in mind that mini velos are far more popular in East Asia, particularly Japan, than almost anywhere else.
-That means Japanese e-commerce sites like Rakuten have an enormous selection.
+That means some Asian e-commerce sites like Rakuten have an enormous selection.
 You’ll need to be comfortable reading parts lists and geometry charts, since English-speaking customer service isn’t a given.

 Mini velo FAQ